 Stainless steel is often chosen for its aesthetic appearance, so make sure to specify the surface finish you need.
 Finishes can be added to improve function and for aesthetic appearance.
 The most common is the shiny, silvery finish manufacturers refer to as “bright”; alternatively, you can request a “pickled” or dull finish.
-Polishing and centerless grinding operations can be performed as secondary processes to produce desired RMS finishes as needed.
+Polishing and centerless grinding operations can be performed as secondary processes to produce desired RMS (root mean square) finishes as needed.

 Sand Blasting – Produces a dull matte finish with various grit sizes.
 60 / 100 / 180 / 220 / Glass Bead